Los Angeles Rams vs. Seattle Seahawks NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - This year, Los Angeles has hit the over in three of six games at home.

-- In away games, Seattle is 3-4 overall and 4-3 against the spread.
+- Seattle is 4-3 against the spread, and 3-4 overall, away from home.

-- The Seahawks are unbeaten ATS (1-0) as 4.5-point underdogs or more on the road.
+- The Seahawks are unbeaten ATS (1-0) away from home as 4.5-point underdogs or more.

-- Seattle has gone over the total twice in seven away games this season.

 Powered by Data Skrive.